-The re-use of farm and rural buildings or new agricultural or business development on land already in agricultural or commercial use outside the SPA, for agricultural/ business purposes or to provide dwellings for agricultural workers, will be supported subject to the following criteria, that the proposal:
+Development within the rural area will be in accordance with the NPPF paragraph 55, the Chichester Emerging Local Plan policy 45 and the General Permitted Development Order.
+The re-use of farm and rural buildings outside the Settlement Boundary for agricultural/ horticultural/business purposes or to provide dwellings for agricultural workers will be supported subject to the following criteria:

-- would not have significant harmful impact on the surrounding rural landscape and is sensitive to the setting in terms of size, bulk and location - would not have any unacceptable impact on the road network - would not cause any significant harmful impact on the amenities of neighbouring residents and other users - did not require any substantial rebuilding or extension to an existing building
+- The proposed re-use would not have significant harmful impacts on the surrounding rural landscape and is sensitive to its setting by means of size, bulk and location. - The proposed re-use would not have any unacceptable impact on the local road network. - The proposed re-use would not cause any unacceptable conflict with agriculture, horticultural and other land and water-based economic and leisure activities. - The proposals would not have any significant harmful impact on the amenities of neighbouring residents and other users. - The buildings concerned would not require substantial rebuilding or extension.

-This policy is in accordance with CDC Local Plan Policy 45 and NPPF para 55 and addresses the need for development in rural areas to provide business and agricultural opportunities or provide housing for agricultural workers close to their place of work, where this is justified.
+This policy is in accordance with Chichester Local Plan Policy 45 and NPPF para 55 and addresses the need for development in rural areas to provide business and agricultural opportunities or provide housing for agricultural workers close to their place of work, where the impact of so doing is acceptable.
+New permitted development rights came into force on 6 April 2014 that allow, under certain circumstances, the change of use of agricultural buildings to residential and other uses.
+This policy applies to development proposals not defined as permitted development under these new regulations.

-Conformity Refs: NPPF para 55; CDC Local Plan Policy 45
+Conformity Refs: NPPF para 55; Chichester Local Plan Policy 45